 High-level comparison

 At a high level, Medicare hospital and outpatient benefits are provided through one of two main approaches.
-Traditional Medicare is roughly akin to traditional health insurance—where you choose your providers, and pay your premiums, your deductibles and your coinsurance.
-You can limit your financial exposure under traditional Medicare by purchasing supplemental insurance called Medigap or Medicare Supplemental coverage.
-Several different standardized Medigap plans are available, with different costs and coverages, identified by letters (e.g., Plan G or Plan N).
+Traditional Medicare is akin to traditional health insurance—you choose your providers and pay your premiums, your deductibles, and your coinsurance.
+You can limit your financial exposure under traditional Medicare by purchasing supplemental insurance called “Medigap” or Medicare Supplemental coverage.
+Several different standardized Medigap plans are available in each zip code, with different costs and coverages, identified by letters (e.g., Plan G or Plan N).

-The alternative for most to traditional Medicare is a Medicare Advantage plan, roughly akin to HMOs (or Health Maintenance Organizations), where you’re encouraged (or in some cases, restricted) to use a network of providers.
+The alternative to traditional Medicare is a Medicare Advantage plan, akin to HMOs (or Health Maintenance Organizations), where you’re encouraged (or in some cases, restricted) to use a network of providers.

-The first alternative emphasizes choice; the second alternative is often less expensive, especially if you stay healthy.
+The first alternative (Traditional Medicare) emphasizes choice; the second alternative (Medicare Advantage) is often less expensive, especially if you stay healthy.
 Traditional Medicare is a government program, administered by the Centers for Medicare and Medicaid Services (CMS).
-Medicare Advantage plans are private programs under contract to CMS, and receive fees from the government for providing the Medicare services to their members that participants in traditional Medicare get from that program.
+Medicare Advantage plans are private programs under contract to CMS and receive fees from the government for providing Medicare services to their members.

 Another aspect of Medicare is prescription drug coverage.
 Those in traditional Medicare will need a Part D prescription drug plan, purchased from an insurance company.
-Drug coverage for those in Medicare Advantage plans is generally included as part of the Medicare Advantage plan benefits.
+Drug coverage for those in Medicare Advantage plans may be included as part of the Medicare Advantage plan benefits, or may need to be purchased separately.

-Before going into more detail, note that the ExxonMobil MPO is a Medicare Advantage plan, with medical benefits administered by Aetna and drug benefits provided by Express Scripts.
-Members can see any provider eligible to receive Medicare payments who is willing to accept the benefits of the plan.
+Before going into more detail, note that the ExxonMobil MPO is a Medicare Advantage plan, with medical benefits administered by Aetna and drug benefits provided through a Medicare Prescription Drug plan run by Express Scripts.
+Members can see any provider eligible to receive Medicare payments who is willing to bill Aetna and accept the benefits of the plan.

 Some key differences between Traditional Medicare and the ExxonMobil MPO are summarized below: